Why Volunteer at Proyecto Asis?

 I noticed that the monkeys loved the fruits we prepared, but (just like many humans) were much pickier with the veggies!

 After the monkeys were taken care of, we moved on to feeding the parrots.
 I entered the giant cages to spread fruit onto the feeding platforms.
 I had to move quickly and watch my digits!

 At one point, I was in a cage feeding a dozen or so Red-Lored Parrots when Carlos threw some food into the air and scared the bejeezus out of me.
 It was like a scene out of the movie, Birds!

 Carlos and my husband had a good laugh as I yelped and ducked!

 The whole experience was incredible — informative and touching.
 Carlos’s dedication to these animals and passion for wildlife protection came through in every conversation.

 I would volunteer at Proyecto Asis again in a heartbeat!
-It was a highlight of my time in Costa Rica.
-I can’t wait to return so I can do the full day volunteering option.
+It was the highlight of my time in Costa Rica, and I can’t wait to return so I can do the full day volunteering option.